-Learn how to make a sourdough starter from scratch with step by step instructions and day by day pictures!
+Learn how to make a sourdough starter from scratch by catching wild yeast and bacteria with these step by step instructions and day by day pictures!

 As you guys probably know by now, I’m a *tiny* bit obsessed with all things sourdough.